OC Transpo: Fares

+The fares listed above only apply if the rider is using their Presto card to pay.
+All riders who pay cash, regardless of their age or condition, will pay a fare of $4.05.
+To benefit from a discount, a Presto card with the discount loaded must be used.

+Seniors ride free Wednesdays and Sundays.
+Proof of age may be required.

 DayPass and multi-day passes

 The monthly pass, introduced in 1976, offers the lowest price per day for unlimited rides on OC Transpo.
 Paper passes were discontinued by 2017, with Presto monthly passes being the sole option.

-OC Transpo introduced the DayPass at $5 ($7.16 in 2017 dollars) per voucher or $6 ($8.60 in 2017 dollars) cash on July 1, 1998.
+OC Transpo introduced the DayPass at $5 ($7.16 in 2017 dollars) per voucher or $6 ($8.60 in 2017 dollars) cash on 1 July 1998.
 By 2000, the cash price matched the $5 voucher price.
 The price for both increased to $6 ($7.64 in 2017 dollars) in 2003, and since then, DayPass fares were gradually increased to reach $10.25 in 2017.
-DayPass vouchers were no longer sold since July 1, 2009, leaving only cash and tickets on the bus as a method of payment.
+DayPass vouchers were no longer sold since 1 July 2009, leaving only cash and tickets on the bus as a method of payment.

 The Family DayPass was launched concurrently with the DayPass.
 At launch, it was available on Sundays and statutory holidays, allowing up to two adults and youth (age 12 or older) to ride the bus with up to four children (age 11 or younger) at the same price of a DayPass.
-With the discontinuation of DayPass vouchers on July 1, 2009, the Family DayPass was also made available on Saturdays.
+With the discontinuation of DayPass vouchers on 1 July 2009, the Family DayPass was also made available on Saturdays.

-On January 1, 2018, OC Transpo launched multi-day passes (3, 5, or 7 days).
+On 1 January 2018, OC Transpo launched multi-day passes (3, 5, or 7 days).
 This allows multiple days of DayPass service, up to a week, to be purchased in advanced at a lower cost.
 Multi-day passes cannot be used as a Family DayPass, cannot be loaded on a Presto card and are emitted as a paper transfer.
 Passes are activated immediately upon purchase.